 The Special Operations Division (SOD) is comprised of a Sergeant, three Interdiction Deputies and a K9.
 Deputies work alongside each other in an effort to stop the illegal drug flow through Potter County.
 These deputies’ primary responsibility is Highway Criminal Interdiction along I-40.
 With their knowledge and expertise, they have been very successful in their efforts to slow the drug flow through Potter County.

-Our K9 Officer is Tweet.
-Tweet is an eight-year-old Belgian Malinois and began training to be the new Narcotic Detection Canine handled by Deputy Joshua Newlun in 2017.
+Our K9 Officer is Aalan.
+Aalan is an one and half year old Belgian Malinois German Shepared mix and began training to be the new Narcotic Detection Canine handled by Deputy Joshua Newlun in 2021.